llullabyee/CITS4403-Project/README.md

 ### Description
-This project aims to model the impact that random node failures and targeted node attacks have on an internet backbone topology, utilising the Barabasi-Albert and Holme-Kim models to simulate this.
+This project aims to model the impact that random node failures and targeted node attacks have on an internet backbone topology, utilising the Barabasi-Albert and Holme-Kim models to simulate this and identify critical nodes.

 ---